Autumn jewels of the Taurus – SW Turkey

 Euphorbia kotschyana

-We set off and headed for the hills and mountains and the first flower to be spied was the modest delicate spike of Spiranthes spirales I was told that it is the only autumn flowering orchid to be found here, I took note, the next stop was in an assembly of ancient oaks Quercus macropolis crusty bark and the light catching lobed leaves on long bendy branches.
+We set off and headed for the hills and mountains, and the first flower to be spied was the modest delicate spike of Spiranthes spirales.
+I was told that it is the only autumn flowering orchid to be found here; I took note.
+The next stop was in an assembly of ancient oaks, Quercus macrolepis, crusty bark and the light catching lobed leaves on long bendy branches.

-Stopped on the road to find some Sternbergia and then another and then another or two or more in a neglected almond orchard.
-And some Colichicum.
-And as ever a collection of rubbish the same as can be found everywhere a blight of the C21.
-The forest then transitions to extensive areas of Cedar of Lebanon
+We stopped on the road to find some Sternbergia, and then another, and then another, or two or more in a neglected almond orchard.
+And some Colchicum.
+And as ever a collection of rubbish the same as can be found everywhere.
+The forest then transitions to extensive areas of cedar of Lebanon trees.

-Up almost above the treeline, we disembarked, walked up a hill to then discover a beautiful valley, on the otherside rose Akdağ, also known as the White Mountain due to its white flanks on the floor of the valley is Yesil Gol (green) lake though I would say that its deeper areas were the colour of jade, the perfect site for a picnic.
-There were white tailed wag tails bobbing around the waters edge and the tintinnabulation of the bells of a small herd of goats.
-Barsac told us that the place has a spiritual significance for local people it certainly is a profoundly beautiful and peaceful.
-We were 2000 metres approx. above sea level and were reminded that much of these mountains are covered with snow in the winter.
+Up almost above the treeline we disembarked, and walked up a hill to then discover a beautiful valley.
+On the other side rose Akdağ, also known as the White Mountain due to its white flanks.
+On the floor of the valley is Yesil Gol (green) lake (though I would say that it’s deeper areas were the colour of jade), the perfect site for a picnic.
+There were white-tailed wagtails bobbing around the water’s edge and the tintinnabulation of the bells of a small herd of goats.
+Başak told us that the place has a spiritual significance for local people – it certainly is a profoundly beautiful and peaceful location.
+We were approximately two thousand metres above sea level and were reminded that much of these mountains are covered with snow in the winter.

-We drove down along the valley next to the Bey mountains through fruit orchards and finished on the coast in the village of Cirali.
-The Hotel Gran? was in a large garden of citrus and pomegranate trees, the rooms in various chalets were slightly old fashioned favouring the brown wood finish throughout.
-Deeply quiet at night we were woken by cock crow and various sounds off.
+We drove down along the valley next to the Bey mountains through fruit orchards, and finished on the coast in the village of Cirali.
+Our hotel was in a large garden of citrus and pomegranate trees, and the rooms in various chalets were slightly old fashioned, favouring a brown wood finish throughout.
+Though deeply quiet at night, we were woken by a cock crow and various sounds off.

 Coronillla emerus